Simple Definition of probation

 2 a : subjection of an individual to a period of testing and trial to ascertain fitness (as for a job or school) b : the action of suspending the sentence of a convicted offender and giving the offender freedom during good behavior under the supervision of a probation officer c : the state or a period of being subject to probation

-Examples of probation
+Examples of probation in a sentence

 As a new employee, I will be on probation for three months.